 There are tons of places to go scuba diving in the Florida Keys.
 Divers from around the world head to this museum to understand more about their sport.
 Exhibits show diving’s 4,000 year history, from antique diving helmets to contributions from groundbreaking female divers.
 The History of Diving Museum is a great addition to your Islamorada itinerary.

 - Address: 82990 Overseas Highway, Islamorada

 Feeding the tarpon at Robbie’s Marina is one of the most exhilarating activities in Islamorada.
 Lie on the dock, hold a small fish above the water and watch.
 In no time, a huge tarpon will jump up and swallow the fish down!

 Tarpons have super small teeth, so don’t be afraid if one bites you.
 You’ll only receive a sandpaper style kiss at worst.

 Grab a bucket of bait and try it yourself!
 The whole family can enjoy feeding the tarpons.
-If the tarpons aren’t for you then head to Hungry Tarpon, a nearby restaurant.
-Get stuck into some food whilst you watch the tarpons jump.
+If the tarpons aren’t for you, then head to Hungry Tarpon, a nearby restaurant.
+Get stuck into some food while you watch the tarpons jump.